Exove/developer-test/README.md

 The test is designed to take approximately 2 hours to complete.
 After you have finished, return the tasks by creating a Github repository and send us the link to it.

 ## Section 1
 ### 1A.
+Write a sorting algorithm

 Write a sorting algorithm that sorts strings based on the ASCII code of the third letter first, then second letter and then the first letter.

 Here’s a list of words you can test with:
 - BOAT